Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 1. The alias (certificate name) is constructed from the filename of the certificate (minus the extension).
 So if your filename is `mycert.x509` the certificate will be added with the alias of `mycert`.
-2. Certificates coming from Azure Key Vault take precedence over side-loaded certificates.
+2. The priority order of the certificates is:
+Certificates in jre -> Certificates in well-known file path -> Certificates in custom file path -> Certificates from Azure key vault -> side-loaded Certificates.

 ## Troubleshooting